MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/eventhub.md

 ---
 # Ingest from Event Hub

 [Azure Event Hubs](https://docs.microsoft.com/azure/event-hubs/event-hubs-about) is a big data streaming platform and event ingestion service.
-Kusto offers continuous ingestion from customer managed Event Hubs.
+Azure Data Explorer offers continuous ingestion from customer managed Event Hubs.

-## Data Format
+## Data format

 * Data is read from the Event Hub in form of [EventData](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.eventdata?view=azure-dotnet) objects.
-* Event payload can contain one or more records to be ingested, in one of the [formats supported by Kusto](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats).
+* Event payload can contain one or more records to be ingested, in one of the [formats supported by Azure Data Explorer](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats).
 * Data can be compressed using `GZip` compression algorithm.
 Must be specified as `Compression` [ingestion property](#ingestion-properties).

 > [!Note]
 > * Data compression is not supported for compressed formats (Avro, Parquet, ORC).
 > * Custom encoding and embeded [system properties](#event-system-properties-mapping) are not supported on compressed data.

-## Ingestion Properties
+## Ingestion properties

 Ingestion properties instructs the ingestion process.
 Where to route the data and how to process it.
 You can specify [Ingestion properties](https://docs.microsoft.com/azure/data-explorer/ingestion-properties) of the events ingestion using the [EventData.Properties](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.eventdata.properties?view=azure-dotnet#Microsoft_ServiceBus_Messaging_EventData_Properties).
 You can set the following properties: